Eric Haase Player Props: Tigers vs. Angels

 Eric Haase At The Plate

-- Haase has eight doubles, a triple, three home runs and 14 walks while hitting .203.
+- Haase has eight doubles, a triple, three home runs and 14 walks while batting .203.

-- He has homered in 4.1% of his games this season, and 1.2% of his trips to the dish.
+- Haase has reached base via a hit in 35 games this year (of 74 played), and had multiple hits in nine of those games.

-- In 14 games this year (18.9%), Haase has picked up an RBI, and in five of those games (6.8%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- He has hit a home run in 4.1% of his games this season, and 1.2% of his chances at the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.